-Future of Mortgage Forgiveness Debt Relief Act Still on Hold
+Future of Mortgage Debt Relief Uncertain in 2015

 If you are underwater on your home mortgage and need to sell your house, what do you do now?

 Short sale sellers can still be exempt from tax liability under the “insolvency clause” of the Internal Revenue Code.
 The clause states that a seller is exempt from paying tax on any forgiven debt to the extent that they are insolvent.
 In other words, if the seller’s debts and liabilities exceed their assets by more than the amount of debt forgiven, they do not have to pay taxes on the forgiven debt.

 Here’s an example of how the Insolvency Clause works:

 A seller has a home valued at $300,000, but the mortgage debt is $400,000.
 We short sell the property for $300K and the bank elects to forgive the debt on the $100,000 shortfall amount.
 Since debt that has been forgiven counts as taxable income, the IRS would treat the $100,000 of forgiven debt as income.

 This is where the insolvency clause formula comes in.
 Begin by adding up all of your debts/liabilities in one column and all of your assets in another.
 For this formula, the IRS wants you to include the mortgage debt as a liability, and the fair market value of your house as an asset.
 Let’s say you have $600,000 in assets and $700,000 in debts/liabilities.
 You are insolvent by $100,000.